The Oji-san Shochu

 Alcohol: 25% (50 proof)

-Yamanomori is as old school as they come among shochus imported to the U.S. Made using the traditional atmospheric (unpressurized) pot still, black koji to impart a rich earthy undertone, little if any filtration, and the very traditional 2:1 ratio of barley to rice, Yamanomori is a taste from the past.
+Yamanomori is as old school as they come among shochus imported to the U.S. Made using the traditional atmospheric (unpressurized) pot still to impart a rich earthy undertone, little if any filtration, and the very traditional 2:1 ratio of barley to rice, Yamanomori is a taste from the past.
 Much richer, bolder, and more exotic than most any other barley shochu that comes to our shores, Yamanomori is unapologetically an “old man’s” (oji-san) shochu.

 Yamanomori hails from Iki Island off the coast of Nagasaki Prefecture.
 Iki Island barley shochus have earned appellation of origin status from the World Trade Organization.
 Just as champagne must come from Champagne, France, and Cognac from Cognac, France, “ikijochu” must be made from come from Iki Island and be made from barley.
 The distillery makes the eponymous Iki brand as well, though that’s much closer to what we’ve come to expect from barley shochus (light and refreshing) while Yamanomori is nothing short of a kick in the tastebuds.